 1. Graffiti Alley

 Toronto is known for its creative edge, perhaps in Graffiti Alley more than anywhere else.
 Located just south of Queen St. West, and running from Portland St. to Spadina Ave., Graffiti Alley is actually called Rush Lane.
-This kilometre-long stretch of back alley is home to garbage bins, the occasional piece of forgotten furniture, and is the true sense of alley life.
+This kilometer-long stretch of back-alley is home to garbage bins, the occasional piece of forgotten furniture, and is the true sense of alley life.
 But it is also chalked full of awesome street art, from classic cartoon characters to darker, more ghoulish pieces.
-There’s even an entire building covered in vivid colours and is home to a virtual aquarium of art.
+There’s even an entire building covered in vivid colors and is home to a virtual aquarium of art.

-Note: If you’d like to learn more about Toronto’s street art, its artists and the stories behind their pieces than consider a guided tour with Tour Guys.
+Note: If you’d like to learn more about Toronto’s street art, its artists, and the stories behind their pieces then consider a guided tour with Tour Guys.

 2. Distillery District

 Located in Toronto’s Old Town neighborhood, the Distillery District is a trendy place to explore.
 This complex, which was once the largest distillery in the world, is now home to cool cafes, lively restaurants and pubs, vintage shops, and galleries.
 It feels like a village within a city, with pedestrian traffic only, cobblestone streets, and historic red brick buildings.
 The Distillery District is also a venue for varying events throughout the year from music to art and summer markets to Toronto’s beloved Christmas Market.